myPOS blog Tips

 Be honest and realistic.
 All these will guide you to streamlining your initial business idea.

 To start, here are some business model examples: manufacturer, distribution, retail, franchise, subscription, and crowd-sourcing.
-There are many more and they constantly change with the overall business dynamics.
+These are suitable ideas for both small businesses and large corporations.
+There are many more, and they constantly change with the overall business dynamics.

 • Will you be making a product or delivering a service, or both?